 - Nutritional counseling for the prevention of dental diseases

 What does all of this cost?
-Ten bucks for adults and $6 for children 12 and under!
+The price ranges by location, but I was able to find a $10 cleaning for adults and a $6 cleaning for kids 12 and under.

-I couldn’t believe it when I first heard about it from a friend.
-That’s almost a 90 percent savings over regular prices.
+I couldn’t believe it when I first heard about it.
+That’s nearly a 90 percent discount on the regular cost.
 Of course, a student will do the cleaning, but don’t worry — a professor will supervise them the entire time.